-- To increase the ratio of births attended by skilled health professionals to 97% by 2009. - To increase the ratio of pregnant women receiving healthcare by skilled health professionals to 98%. - To add 1550 primary healthcare centres; 300 new and the rest established to replace leased premises.
+- To increase the ratio of births attended by skilled health professionals to 97% by 2009. - To increase the ratio of pregnant women receiving healthcare by skilled health professionals to 98%. - To add 1550 primary healthcare centres; 300 new and to establish 1250 centres to replace leased premises.

-Factor Evaluation Data collection capabilities ✓Good Medium Poor Quality of survey data Good ✓ Medium Poor Statistical follow-up capabilities Good ✓ Medium Poor Statistical analysis capabilities ✓Good Medium Poor Ability to incorporate results of analysis into policies and resource planning √Good Medium Poor Monitoring and evaluation mechanisms Good ✓ Medium Poor
+Box (5.3): Monitoring and Evaluation Environment Factor Evaluation Data collection capabilities ✓Good Medium Poor Quality of survey data Good ✓Medium Poor Statistical follow-up capabilities Good ✓Medium Poor Statistical analysis capabilities ✓ Good Medium Poor Ability to incorporate results of analysis into policies and resource planning √Good Medium Poor Monitoring and evaluation mechanisms Good ✓ Medium Poor